 AI enables new ways to capture and analyse knowledge such as how to use and operate machines.
 However, it can also be applied in more intangible contexts such as consulting.
 AI’s knowledge capture ability creates an opportunity for businesses to switch from selling physical products or people’s time to selling knowledge and even wisdom.
 For example, a state-of-the-art manufacturing plant could use AI systems to white label its knowledge or processes to its competitors in the same sector.

-This text is a shorter version of an article that will be published in Boardview magazine 2/2018 in December.
+This text is a shorter version of an article published in Boardview magazine 2/2018.